Explanations¶

-Managing users in the Konfuzio Document Validation UI¶
+Managing users in the Konfuzio Document Validation UI

 There are two options to manage users in the Document Validation UI:

-The first option is to create a single user with limited permissions (i.e. with the Reader role) and user token, that anyone who interacts with the user interface can use in a Project.
+• The first option is to create a single user with limited permissions (i.e. with the Reader role) and user token, that anyone who interacts with the user interface can use in a Project.
 Since the token will be public, this option is best suited for a read-only view.

-Read Only Mode vs Full Mode¶
+Read Only Mode vs. Full Mode

 The Konfuzio Document Validation UI can be configured to be run as Read Only or Full Mode:

-Read Only Mode¶
+Read Only Mode

 This is the default mode of the app.
 In this mode, you will have a sample Document with Annotations that you can only preview.
 Unless configured, it uses the default API endpoint at https://app.konfuzio.com and no user account is needed.

-Full Mode¶
+Full Mode

-If you want to run the widget in full mode to be able to interact with the Document by editing Annotations, Document Pages and other functionalities, you will need to have a user account created (more information in our Managing users section).
-Then, you should generate a user Token by accessing the Konfuzio API version 3 Auth Request and making a request with your username and password.
-If the provided credentials are correct, then a Token will be generated that you can copy and add to the .env
+If you want to run the widget in full mode to be able to interact with the Document by editing Annotations, Document Pages, and other functionalities, you will need to have a user account created (more information in our Managing users section).
+Then, you should generate a user token by accessing the Konfuzio API version 3 Auth Request and making a request with your username and password.
+If the provided credentials are correct, then a Token will be generated that you can copy and add to the .env file (see below for more details).

 You will also need a Document uploaded and a Document id, and will need to be logged in to Konfuzio) before being able to upload the Document.
-After successfully uploading it, if you want to show it on the Document Validation UI, you can copy the Document ID from the URL, as shown in the image below:
+After successfully uploading it, if you want to show it on the Document Validation UI, you can copy the Document id from the URL, as shown in the image below:

-on the root of the repository based on the .env.example for specifying the following values:
+To complete the setup, create an environment variables file .env on the root of the repository based on the .env.example for specifying the following required values:

-The user Token
+• The user token: VUE_APP_GUEST_USER_TOKEN

-The Document ID
+• The Document id: VUE_APP_DOCUMENT_ID

 Some other optional variables you can include are:

-Multilingual User Interface¶
+Multilingual User Interface

 VUE_APP_I18N_LOCALE=